Graduate Program in Philosophy Handbook

 In addition to the Placement Seminar, first-time job candidates are given two more formal practice ("mock") interviews by the Sage School faculty.
 The Placement Director also arranges for practice job talks, practice teaching sessions, further mock interviews, etc., as needed in the spring, when candidates begin to receive invitations for campus visits.

-Alongside the Placement Director, the GFA (Graduate Field Assistant) plays an indispensable role in the department’s Placement services.
+Alongside the Placement Director, the GFA (Graduate Field Administrator) plays an indispensable role in the department’s Placement services.
 The GFA handles the submission of letters of reference for Sage School candidates.
 The department generally helps submit letters of reference 1) during the applicants’ time as PhD students, and 2) until they get their first tenure track job, or are 3 years post-PhD, whichever happens first.
 (Job applicants may also choose to manage the submission of reference letters on their own, using a dossier service like Interfolio.)

 Job candidates need to make sure that their special committees are kept informed of any plans to enter the job market, and are in a position to support the job and fellowship applications through detailed letters discussing the student’s dissertation research and any publications.
 The students are strongly advised to consult their committees for advice when preparing for, and while on, the market, and to discuss what materials the committee would like to receive (and when) from the student.
 Candidates also need to make sure that a faculty member had observed their teaching, and so is able to write a detailed letter dedicated primarily or exclusively to the student’s teaching.